andrewShillito/mobile-flashcards/README.md

 ## Features

-1. Create flashcard decks
-2. Access your decks on the home screen
+1. Access your decks on the home scree
-3. Add new cards to your decks
-4. Edit your decks' titles
-5. Delete decks
+2. Create, update, view, and destroy decks and flashcards within those decks
-6. Quiz yourself with your flashcard decks
+3. Quiz yourself with your flashcard decks
-7. View a short score report at the end of your quiz
+4. View a short score report at the end of your quiz

 ## Tab Navigator Routes